Edison, New Jersey: Manufacturing

-A number of production facilities in and around the area, included Edison Assembly, Ford Motor Company's production plant for Rangers, Mustangs, Pintos, Mercurys, and Lincolns.
+Some production facilities in and around the area, including Edison Assembly, Ford Motor Company's production plant for Rangers, Mustangs, Pintos, Mercurys, and Lincolns.
 Other notable companies included Frigidaire's air-conditioner plant in Edison, Siemens in Edison.

-Starting in the 2000s, manufacturing began to leave Central Jersey, and many facilities closed and moved overseas.
-The Ford plant was demolished by 2008 and was replaced by Sam's Club, Topgolf and Starbucks.
+Starting in the 2000s, manufacturing began to leave Central Jersey, with many facilities closing and relocating overseas.
+The Ford plant was demolished by 2008 and was replaced by Sam's Club, Topgolf, and Starbucks.

 Corporate presence

-Majesco Entertainment, a video game company, has its corporate headquarters in Edison.
+Majesco, a video game company, has its corporate headquarters in Edison.
 Other companies have warehouse operations within Edison.
-These companies include the Italian food producer and importer Colavita, an Amazon fulfillment center, as well as the regional hubs for FedEx, UPS, and Newegg.
-In addition Edison is home to the state's largest private convention center, the New Jersey Convention and Exposition Center, located within the Raritan Center Business Park.
+These companies include the Italian food producer and importer Colavita, an Amazon fulfillment center, and the regional hubs for FedEx, UPS, and Newegg.
+In addition, Edison is home to the state's largest private convention center, the New Jersey Convention and Exposition Center, located within the Raritan Center Business Park.
 Raritan Center itself is the largest industrial park on the east side of the Mississippi River.
 The United States headquarters of the international company Zylog Systems is located in Edison, as is the headquarters of the e-commerce companies Boxed and Bare Necessities.